 For nominations for election to our Board or other business to be properly brought before an annual meeting by a stockholder, the stockholder must comply with the advance notice provisions and other requirements of our Bylaws.
-These notice provisions require that nominations for directors at the 2021 Annual Meeting of Stockholders must be received no earlier than April 8, 2021 (120 days before the first anniversary of our 2020 Annual Meeting of Stockholders), and not later than May 8, 2021 (90 days before the first anniversary of the 2020 Annual Meeting of Stockholders).
-In the event that an annual meeting is advanced or delayed by more than 30 days from the first anniversary of the prior year's annual meeting, notice by the stockholder, to be timely, must be delivered not earlier than the close of business on the 120th day prior to such annual meeting date and not later than the close of business on the later of the 90th day prior to such annual meeting is first made.
+These notice provisions require that nominations for directors at the 2021 Annual Meeting of Stockholders must be received no earlier than April 8, 2021 (120 days before the first anniversary of our 2020 Annual Meeting of Stockholders), and not later than May 8, 2021 (90 days before the first anniversary of the 2020 Annual Meeting is advanced or delayed by more than 30 days from the first anniversary of the prior year's annual meeting, notice by the stockholder, to be timely, must be delivered not earlier than the close of business on the 120th day prior to such annual meeting date and not later than the close of business on the 10th day following the day on which public announcement of the date of such meeting is first made.